 Risk-taking is personal.
-Everyone has his threshold.
+Everyone has their own thresholds.

-Over the years, I’ve learned that education can be a game changer when it comes to perceived risk.
 Someone living in the United States who has never traveled abroad is likely to see investing in real estate in another country as highly risky.

 For every investment I’ve made, there’s been someone telling me it’s too risky.